03 June 2019

 The blockchain affords many advantages – for countries that do not use the Torrens system, a fraud or tamper-proof, auditable ledger that records every transaction would be an ideal way of digitizing title deeds, leases, and encumbrances.
 It promises faster and cheaper property transactions with far reduced paperwork.
 It could potentially allow automated testamentary transfers of property pursuant to wills.
 Tokenizing real estate would lower the barrier-to-entry for property ownership, giving lower income families the opportunity to purchase, own, and invest in property – an opportunity from which they may otherwise be precluded.

-There are many models and frameworks that have been developed, particularly in the start-up space, for how the blockchain can be used to facilitate real estate transfers – yet, many of them lack the one critical ingredient in making it workable – State-level integration.
-You can build all the apps you want, but if your country's land regulator does not recognize a title transfer under your app, there is no title transfer under law.
+There are many models and frameworks that have been developed, particularly in the start-up space, for how the blockchain can be used to facilitate real estate transfers – yet, many of them lack the critical ingredient in making it workable – State-level integration.
+No matter what app you build, if your country's land title regulator does not recognize a title transfer under your app, there is no title transfer under law.

-In this article, we look at how real estate transfers in Singapore are effected in reality, and highlight various points in the transfer process that would require State-level integration with Singapore's regulatory authorities for the successful digitization, tokenization, and/or blockchainization of real estate transfers.
+In this article, we look at how real estate transfers in Singapore are effected, and highlight various points in the process that would require State-level integration with Singapore's regulatory authorities for the successful digitization and/or blockchainization of real estate transfers.
 This article does not consider securities regulation and token issuances in relation to real estate.

 Here is a flowchart of the simplest possible process to effect a transfer of landed real estate.
 This flowchart assumes that there are no encumbrances on the property – i.e. there are no mortgages, Central Provident Fund ("CPF")* charges, or any other types of claims against the property.